vs65497/Swarm-Coordinated-Control/README.md

 # Goals
 To simulate rendezvous, flocking, and cyclic pursuit behaviors.
-- Rendezvous: All agents in the swarm converge to a single point in the center of the swarm.
+- **Rendezvous**: All agents in the swarm converge to a single point in the center of the swarm.
 This is all without knowing where the entire swarm or the center of it lies.
-- Flocking: All agents move in a collective direction.
+- **Flocking**: All agents move in a collective direction.
 They come to consensus on the direction without external guidance.
-- Cyclic Pursuit: Each agent moves towards its next neighbor (this requires an ordered cycle graph) with some offset angle.
+- **Cyclic Pursuit**: Each agent moves towards its next neighbor (this requires an ordered cycle graph) with some offset angle.

 # Assumptions
 1. Onboard sensors can detect relative distance between agents.